Prof-ThiagoOliveira/blog/content/accomplishments/_index.md

 weight: 1
 ---

-This section shows all the training and development programs I have been doing since my undergraduate as well as awards and recognition.
+Explore a curated collection of my educational journey, from foundational undergraduate endeavors to advanced training and development programs.
+Additionally, this space celebrates the awards and achievements I've garnered along the way.